Gwendoline Ruais: Career

 After Miss World 2011, Ruais became a regular performer at Party Pilipinas and a host for Unang Hirit on GMA Network in 2012.
 She then went on to be a host and judge on the reality show Gusto Ko Maging Beauty Queen (I want to be a beauty queen) and continued with various stints on TV shows and movies.

 After winning in the international pageant, the Miss World Organization called her back to be the pageant reporter for the Miss World 2013 in Bali.

 She did not just host Miss World, up to this date she has been the yearly host of the Miss World Philippines pageant, and aside from hosting the televised coronation night, every year she also mentors and trains the new candidates in catwalk, grace and question & answer.

 Asia's Next Top Model

 In 2016, Ruais was chosen as one of the final fourteen contestants for the fourth season of Asia's Next Top Model.
 During her stay on the show, Ruais was heavily criticized for her background in pageantry.
 She was originally eliminated during the show's first episode, but was allowed to remain in the competition.
-She placed 11th overall.
+She became the fourth eliminated.